John Hawksworth (golfer)

-John Frederick Hawksworth (born 27 March 1961) is a retired professional golfer who played on the European Tour between 1986 and 2000.
+John Frederick Hawksworth (born 27 March 1961) is an English professional golfer.
+He played on the European Tour from 1986 to 2000.

+Career

-Hawksworth had a successful amateur career during which he won the Lytham Trophy in 1984.
-He was a member of the Great Britain and Ireland team in the 1985 Walker Cup alongside Colin Montgomerie and David Gilford, after which he turned professional.
+Hawksworth had a successful amateur career.
+In 1984, he won which he won the Lytham Trophy in 1984.
+He was a member of the Great Britain and Ireland team in the 1985 Walker Cup alongside Colin Montgomerie and David Gilford.

+In 1985, Hawksworth turned professional.
 He did not go on to enjoy the same success as a professional as his former teammates, revisiting the European Tour's qualifying school on many occasions where he only twice managed to regain full playing rights.

-Since retiring from tournament golf in 2000, Hawksworth has been a regular commentator on UK television, appearing for both the BBC and Sky Sports, and on the radio with Talk Sport Radio.
+Since retiring from tournament golf in 2000, Hawksworth has been a regular commentator on UK television, appearing for both the BBC and Sky Sports, and on the radio with Talksport.